HenriMattos/HenriMattos/README.md

 # Henri Mattos

 ## About Me
-- Web Developer focused on responsive and interactive interfaces
+- Web Developer focused on responsive and interactive interfaces.
-- Interested in UX/UI Design, cybersecurity, and modern web development
+- Interested in cybersecurity.

 ## Technical Skills
 - **Languages & Frameworks**: